 TCIA member company Sam Hill Tree Care (Dallas, TX) and TCIA member company Wilson Tree Service (North Ridgeville, OH) were randomly chosen from the nearly 350 survey submissions and will now be reviewing the results of this year’s survey on their brand new iPad Minis.
 Congrats!

-Officials from the Massachusetts Department of Conservation and Recreation (DCR) announced February 21 that a quarantine will be established in Berkshire County, in order to stop the spread of the invasive insect species Emerald Ash Borer (EAB).
-This decision comes after extensive survey in the affected area and public hearings.The quarantine will take effect March 1, 2013.
+Officials from the Department of Conservation and Recreation (DCR) announced yesterday that a quarantine will be established in Essex County to stop the spread of the invasive Emerald Ash Borer (EAB).
+The quarantine will take effect Tuesday, April 1st, 2014.